LouisDelbosc/dotFile/shortcut.md

 \<s> ={ numberA, numberB | % }
-the first \<s> is for setting a range, and % for the whole document if no \<s> then it's doing it for the line the cursor is only. example : :21,45s/yoyo/jaja will change the first yoyo of each line in jaja if you put /g at the end, it will change each yoyo in each line in jaja
+the first \<s> is for setting a range, and % for the whole document if no \<s> then it's doing it for the line the cursor is only.

+Example : :21,45s/yoyo/jaja will change the first yoyo of each line in jaja if you put /g at the end, it will change each yoyo in each line in jaja

 ##Playing with tab and split